veristamp/Dealtracker/Readme.md

 >
 > The small scraper included here (about 100 lines) was only a demo component.
 > The real goal was to understand **how a real SaaS system is structured** — with authentication, background jobs,
-> Dockerized infrastructure, and a production-ready frontend.
+> Dockerized infrastructure, and a frontend.
 >
 > So if you’re here expecting a simple scraper — it’s much more than that 😄.
 > This is the full-stack learning playground that got me started on my dev journey.